|

 Flash Mathlets -- Materials for Developers

 On this page we provide links to the materials authored by Barbara Kaskosz of the University of Rhode Island and Doug Ensley of Shippensburg University.
 Those materials are addressed to Flash developers in ActionScript 3.0 and ActionScript 2.0.
-Some of the materials provide source code to the mathlets posted on the Flash Mathlets page.
-If you are interested in Flash development, this page is for you.
-If you are looking for ready to use applets, click on the link For Students and Instructors below. |
+If you are interested in Flash development, you will find links on this page useful.
+If you are looking for ready to use applets, go to applets' new home at Flash and Math.
+You will also find a list of mathlets at the For Students and Instructors part of this site. |

 |

-| Click, then right-click (Ctrl-click on a Mac) on the surface above, to see what version of the Flash Player you have.
-For much of the content below below version 8 of the Player is enough, for ActionScript 3.0 content you need version 9 or higher.
+Click, then right-click (Ctrl-click on a Mac) on the surface above, to see what version of the Flash Player you have.
+For much of the content below you need version 9 or higher.
 Click Download Flash Player to download the latest version of the player from the Adobe site.
-If you don't see the surface, your version is older than 7. | |
+If you don't see the surface, your version is older than 7. |

 Since the release of Flash MX 2004 and ActionScript 2.0 - a powerful